Mark-to-Market with Short Puts

 So you have made the MTM election according to the procedures detailed above.
 Now what?

-April 15, 2018 - File 2017 tax return with MTM status as a “MTM Trader in Securities.”
-Do not report gains and losses on Form 8949/Schedule D nor investment expenses on Schedule A. Report trading gains and losses, including the gains and losses resulting from the MTM year-end adjustment on Form 4797, Part II (possibly Form 6781 as well) and the expenses on Schedule C and possibly Form 8829.
+April 15, 2024 - File 2023 tax return with MTM status as a “MTM Trader in Securities.”
+Do not report gains and losses on Form 8949/Schedule D nor investment expenses on Schedule C. Report trading gains and losses, including the gains and losses resulting from the MTM year-end adjustment on Form 4797, Part II (possibly Form 6781 as well) and the trading expenses on Schedule C and possibly Form 8829.
+You will also need to file Form 3115 Change in Accounting Method showing the Sec 481(a) adjustment which is the mark to market of the prior year (2022 in this case) open positions.

 If during this period you decide not to continue as a “MTM Trader in Securities” you have two alternatives open to you: